dreamingechoes/arduino_post_values/README.md

 # Arduino Post Values

 Program that sends sensors values from an Arduino board to an RESTful API.
+You can see the usage on [this post](http://dreamingecho.es/physical-software-made-easy-with-arduino-and-ruby-on-rails/).

 ## About